-LOCATED AT (COURT ADDRESS) 200 Duke St. Prince Frederick 20678 CASE NO. (to be filled in by court clerk) PARTIES Plaintiff: John Jones 123 Oak St. Anywhere, MD 20600 VS. Serve by: Defendant(s): Certified Mail 1.
-Barbara Smith X Private Process 123 Maple Lane ☐ Constable Anywhere, MD 20600 ☐ Sheriff Serve by: 2.
-Barbara's Cleaning Service, Inc. X Certified Mail 123 Spruce Avenue ☐ Private Process ☐ Constable Anywhere, MD 20600 ☐ Sheriff Serve by: Serve on Resident Agent: Certified Mail 3.
-Bob's Insurance Company Private Process 123 Pine St. Constable Anywhere, MD 20600 ☐ Sheriff Serve by: ☐ Certified Mail 4. ☐ Private Process Constable ☐ Sheriff Attorneys For Plaintiff - Name, Address, Telephone No. & Code John Jones, pro se 123 Oak St. Anywhere, MD 20600 return of property, along with possible damages, allow for the possible return/possession of the property at a Show Cause hearing (a hearing held before a trial), and are filed in District Court regardless of the amount in dispute.
+LOCATED AT (COURT ADDRESS) 200 Duke St. Prince Frederick 20678 CASE NO. (to be filled in by court cle rk) Plaintiff: John Jones 123 Oak St. Anywhere, MD 206 000 VS. Serve by: Defendant(s): 1.
+Barbara Smith 123 Maple Lane Anywhere, MD 20600 Certified Mail Private Process Constable Sheriff Barbara's Cleaning Service, Inc. 123 Spruce Avenue Anywhere, MD 20600 Serve by: Certified Mail Private Process Constable Sheriff Serve on Resident Agent: 3.
+Bob's Insurance Company 123 Pine St. Anywhere, MD 20600 Serve by: Certified Mail Private Process Constable Sheriff 4.
+Serve by: Certified Mail Private Process Constable Sheriff Attorneys For Plaintiff - Name, Address, Telephone No. & Code John Jones, pro se 123 Oak St. Anywhere, MD 20600 has been done to you and that has resulted in monetary damages, such as someone damaging your car.
+Replevin cases seek the return of property, along with possible damages, allow for the possible return/possession of the property at a Show Cause hearing (a hearing held before a trial), and are filed in District Court regardless of the amount in dispute.
 Detinue cases seek the return of property or its value, along with possible damages; require a trial to determine rightful owner of property; the amount of the claim determines jurisdiction - District Court for claims of \$5,000 or less (small claims); either District or circuit court for claims between \$5,000 and \$30,000; circuit court for claims more than \$30,000.
 Bad Faith Insurance Claims seek, in addition to actual damages, the expenses, litigation costs and interest from a first party insurance claim that was not processed in good faith.
 (Applies to actions under Code of Maryland, Courts and Judicial Proceedings § 3-1701.)